-The plans indicate disturbance of approximately 24.16 acres.
+The plans indicate disturbance of approximately 4.27 acres.
+Final plans may include over 5 acres of disturbance based on conditions of approval.
 Erosion and sediment control plans and permit applications conforming to the requirements of the City of Tualatin, CWS, and Oregon Department of Environmental Quality must be provided with the construction permit submittal documents.
 The applicant must obtain an erosion control permit from the City of Tualatin for disturbance greater than 500 square feet and a National Pollution Discharge Elimination System (NPDES) 1200-C Construction Erosion Control permit from Oregon DEQ for over 5 acres.